Setup and Config

 git fetch [<options>] [<repository> [<refspec>…]] git fetch [<options>] <group> git fetch --multiple [<options>] [(<repository> | <group>)…] git fetch --all [<options>]

 unless there’s an upstream branch configured for the current branch.

 Fetch all remotes.

 Append ref names and object names of fetched refs to the existing contents of

---depth=<depth>option (see git-clone(1)) to the specified number of commits from the tip of each remote branch history.
+--depth=<depth>option (see git-clone), deepen or shorten the history to the specified number of commits.
 Tags for the deepened commits are not fetched.

 If the source repository is complete, convert a shallow repository to a complete one, removing all the limitations imposed by shallow repositories.

 If the source repository is shallow, fetch as much as possible so that the current repository has the same history as the source repository.

 By default when fetching from a shallow repository,